Filing an Appeal

 IMPORTANT NOTES:

-• Remember you have one year from the claim's decision to file an appeal (if you want to potentially keep your back pay).
-Which means one year to develop additional evidence for your claim.
+• Remember you have 1 year from the claim's decision to file an appeal (if you want to potentially keep your back pay).
+Which means 1 year to develop additional evidence for your claim.
 We recommend waiting until you have enough evidence to be successful before filing - your VSO or lawyer can advise you on this.
 Do not file appeals with insufficient evidence, this just gums up the system for you and other Veterans!

 • Do know you CAN extend this window for by filing an Intent to file!
 The intent to file will give you a year (from the intent to file) to gather evidence.
 While allowing you to keep back pay.